GetSomeRest/workflow-php-view.and.data.api/README.md

 3. modify the server / config.php in CLIENT_ID for your information and SECRET
 4. server / config.php in DEFAULT_BUCKET parameter is the default bucketKey, can be used to debug the whole business logic
 5. opt. modify http address client / javascript / global.js under server-side path
+6. Change the path of info.html in server/index.php(around line 161)
 6. if you have any questions, you can contact me via galikaixin@iuxlabs.com.

 thank you!